 Inclusive social protection alone is not the solution, and creating meaningful and active participation for persons with disabilities requires a holistic approach.
 We know that including the lived experience and perspectives of persons with disabilities in designing social protection activities makes them more effective, and accessible for all.
 Persons with disabilities should be included in social protection systems not only because it is their right, but because equitable access to opportunities for all has positive impacts for everyone in society.

 This blog is co-authored by Leaine Robinson and Joscho Wakaniyasi (PDF).
-It is based on the paper “The case for including persons with disabilities in social protection in Pacific Island Countries”, by Elayn Sammon, Iris Low and Leaine Robinson, which was funded by the Australian Government through the Department of Foreign Affairs and Trade.
+It is based on the paper “The case for including persons with disabilities in social protection in Pacific Island Countries”, by Elayn Sammon, Iris Low, and Leaine Robinson, which was funded by the Australian Government through the Department of Foreign Affairs and Trade.
 The paper was developed for organisations of persons with disabilities in Pacific Island Countries, to support their advocacy for the inclusion of persons with disabilities in social protection programs.
 It responds to the increased focus on social protection in the Pacific region in response to the social and economic effects of COVID-19, and reflects the global conversation on disability and social protection.

 (1) The Pacific Disability Forum’s six pre-conditions complement the UNCRPD pre-conditions and were developed from the perspective of a person with a disability.
 The six pre-conditions are: 1) Accessibility; 2) Assistive Devices; 3) Support Services; 4) Community Based Inclusive Development; 5) Social Protection; and 6) Non-Discrimination.